rvarago/rvarago.github.io/_posts/2018-12-13-be-proud-of-your-shell-scripts.md

 Whenever we see a duplication of the same piece of knowledge in our code base, it's nearly impossible to not extract them into a module and then reuse it at all the places.
 That gives suitable names to pieces of logic and leverages code sharing and reuse.

-But somehow, it's not always the case when we're talking about Shell Scripts, we don't put so much attention to it, and it's easy to come up with the same step being repeated in different scripts inside the same project, or even inside the same project.
-We should extract them and reuse.
+But somehow, it's not always the case when we talk about shell scripts.
+We sometimes don't put so much attention to it and may end up with similar steps repeated over and over again.
+Ideally, we should extract commonalities and reuse them.

-There are so many benefits of such practice, for example:
+There are many benefits of such practice, for example:

   * Attributes names to piece of logics.
   * Consolidates changes into a single place.